Voting Rights and Election Reform

 This was a huge blow to democracy.
 People of color, students, people with disabilities, low-income people, immigrants, people with felony convictions, transgender people, people who are homeless, and many others face significant obstacles today in registering to vote and casting ballots.

-Over the last few years in 18 states across the country, efforts to suppress the vote have been enacted from passing restrictive voter ID laws and requirements of proof of citizenship, to abolishment of same day voting and early voting, adoption of stringent rules and heavy penalties regarding voter registration drives, and the disfranchisement of formerly incarcerated people.
+Over the last few years in 22 states across the country, efforts to suppress the vote have been enacted from passing restrictive voter ID laws and requirements of proof of citizenship, to abolishment of same day voting and early voting, adoption of stringent rules and heavy penalties regarding voter registration drives, and the disfranchisement of formerly incarcerated people.
+In 2016, these new voting restrictions will be in place for the first time in a presidential election.
 Now is the time to mobilize to defend the freedom to vote.

 UU congregations and organizations are working with partners to protect the vote, register people to vote, and get out the vote!